In 1865 the New Zealand Parliament, entirely Pakeha, passed

 The main regional groups of records are listed below, but not all the "extra" MB, nor some shorter sequences.

-Some MB are held only on microfilm.
-Reproduction copies of many MBs are available in our Auckland office.
-Microfilm copies of Papatupu MB (Northland) are held at Auckland University.
+Some MB held only on microfilm.
+Reproduction copies of many MB in Auckland office.
+Digital copies of Papatupu MB (Northland) are online via the University of Auckland.

-Many Judges’ Books, such as Otorohanga and Waikato overlap.
-Some MB are held only on microfilm.
-Reproduction copies of many MB are available in our Auckland Office.
+Many Judges’ Books.
+Otorohanga and Waikato overlap.
+Some MB held only on microfilm.
+Reproduction copies of many MB in Auckland office.

-Also: District Māori Land Board books.
-Some MB are held only on microfilm.
-Reproduction copies of many MB are available in our Auckland Office.
+Also District Māori Land Board books.
+Some MB held only on microfilm.
+Reproduction copies of many MB in Auckland office.

-A number of reproduction versions are available in our Wellington Office.
+A number of reproduction versions in Wellington office.

 Some Judges’ Books.
-Many reproduction versions are available in our Wellington Office.
+Many reproduction versions in Wellington office.

-A database for MB 1865-1910, created by Auckland University, is held in Archives New Zealand offices and elsewhere.
+An online index for 1865-1910, created by Auckland University, is available online.
 Searches can be made by land block name, by witness name, etc, leading to specific page references in individual MB.
 This gives the best access to MB up to 1910.

-A database of all MLC MB holdings has been created.
-A paper copy is available at the Reading Room desk in Wellington and Archives staff can find a digital version.
+A spreadsheet of all the MLC MB we hold has been created: a paper copy is available at the Reading Room Desk in Wellington and Archives staff can access a digital version.

-This lists all versions of MB held, whether original, reproduction, microfilm or digital, gives the dates of each MB and the places of hearings.
+This lists all versions of MB we hold, whether original, reproduction, microfilm or digital, gives the dates of each MB and the places of hearings.

-Archives New Zealand holds some MLC files, created as a result of cases recorded in MB, but many files are still held by the MLC.
+Archives New Zealand holds some MLC files, created as a result of cases recorded in MB, but many files (such as Block records) are still held by the MLC.